jo824/using-kit/using-go/second.md

 }
 ```

-`Handler` is an interface that contains a single method `ServeHTTP`. `ServeHTTP` takes 2 values
+`Handler` is an interface that contains a single method `ServeHTTP`. `ServeHTTP` takes 2 values:
 1. `ResponseWriter` which is an interface is used by an HTTP handler to construct an HTTP response.
 2. A pointer to an `http.Request` struct.

-We'll look at the Request and Response objects in more detail in a bit.
-We'll work each of them often.
+We'll look at the Request and Response objects as they're represented in Go.
+With some basics covered, more specifically Interfaces, we are ready to build an
-Now lets build a handler knowing what we know about Go types and interfaces.
+<code>HTTP.Handler</code>.

 ```go
 //main.go